-- 2.1 I have the following qualifications and experience relevant to the evidence I shall give: - (a) My qualifications and experience: Bachelor of Arts in Geography and a Master of Philosophy in Landscape Design, both from the University of Newcastle upon Tyne.
-I have more than 25 years' experience as a landscape architect, practicing primarily in the United Kingdom and New Zealand.
-In New Zealand, I was employed from 1994 to 2002 as a landscape architect by Boffa Miskell Limited at both their Auckland and Whangarei offices.
+- 2.1 I have the following qualifications and experience relevant to the evidence I shall give: - (a) My qualifications and experience are Bachelor of Arts in Geography and a Master of Philosophy in Landscape Design, both from the University of Newcastle upon Tyne.
+I have more than 25 years' experience as a landscape architect, practising primarily in the United Kingdom and New Zealand.
+In New Zealand, I was employed from 1994 to 2002 as a landscape architect by Boffa Miskell Limited at both their Auckland and Whangarei Offices.
 From 2002 to 2004, I was a Parks Landscape Officer at the Whangarei District Council.
 Until August 2009, I was employed as a Senior Landscape Architect by Littoralis Landscape Architecture.
-Since that date, I have been practising as Simon Cocker Landscape Architecture. - (b) I am a Registered Member of Tuia Pita Ora, the New Zealand Institute of Landscape Architects (NZILA). - (c) As a consultant, my primary focus of work has been landscape planning.
-This has involved assessing the visual or landscape effects of a range of plan changes and development projects, including private dwellings, subdivisions, commercial developments, infrastructure projects, extensions to power stations and quarries, and developing mitigation strategies for those activities. - (d) I have also assisted Auckland, Whangarei, Kaipara, and Far North District Councils with the assessment of resource consents and private plan changes from a landscape and visual perspective, and with the provision of landscape architectural advice regarding consenting matters.
+Since that date I have been practising as Simon Cocker Landscape Architecture. - (b) I am a Registered Member of Tuia Pita Ora, the New Zealand Institute of Landscape Architects (NZILA). - (c) As a consultant, my primary focus of work has been landscape planning.
+This has involved assessing the visual or landscape effects of a range of plan changes and development projects including private dwellings, subdivisions, commercial developments, infrastructure projects, extensions to power stations and quarries, and developing mitigation strategies for those activities. - (d) I have also assisted Auckland, Whangarei, Kaipara, and Far North plan changes from a landscape and visual perspective, and with the provision of landscape architectural advice regarding consenting matters.